 Olivier Massol is Professor of Economics and serves as Scientific Assistant Director at IFP School.

-He is also Senior Researcher at CentraleSupélec ( Industrial Engineering Department) and Honorary Research Fellow at City, University of London (Department of Economics).
+He is also Senior Research Fellow at CentraleSupélec (Industrial Engineering Lab.) and Honorary Research Fellow at City, University of London (Department of Economics).

 Olivier joined IFP School in 2007 as a Lecturer of Energy Economics.
 He subsequently became Assistant Professor (2009-2014), Associate Professor (2014-2021) and Professor at the Center for Energy Economics and Management in 2021.
 From 2000 to 2007, he worked for Gaz de France (now Engie) – a utility company – as an economist and then a project manager.